 The judge is not obliged to follow the child's advice.

-the child cannot challenge the decision between his or her parents because he or she is not part procedure.
+the child cannot challenge the decision made between his or her parents because he or she is not part to the procedure.

 Find who can answer your questions in your region